bamnet/bqproxy/README.md

 BigQuery Proxy allows you to expose the results from pre-defined BigQuery queries to the public.

-It is very similiar to a BigQuery View which is accessible by allUsers, but also supports parameters.
+It is very similiar to a BigQuery View when accessible by allUsers, but also supports parameters.